 During Chinook Salmon spawning ground surveys, Sockeye Salmon and Coho Salmon spawning activities were documented, and carcasses sampled.
 Coho Salmon and Sockeye Salmon redds were determined by the presence of live adults and/or redds of less than 1.5 m x 0.5 m wide in substrate predominately composed of small to medium sized gravel (Burner 1951; Quinn et al. 1995).
 All recovered Sockeye Salmon and Coho Salmon carcasses were scanned for CWT and PIT tags.
 No scales, genetics, or spawn success data were collected for these species.
-The number of Sockeye Salmon and Coho Salmon were counted and included in this report, however annual trends and analysis are not presented as data on these species are considered auxiliary to this effort.
+The number of Sockeye Salmon and Coho Salmon were counted and included in this report, however annual trends and analysis are not presented as data on these species are considered ancillary to this effort.
+Coho Salmon continue to spawn after our surveys are complete so these data should not be considered a complete census of the Coho Salmon run into the Entiat River.